emberjs/rfcs/text/0000-tracked-properties.md

 People understand intuitively that they are typing out dependent keys to help _Ember_, not other programmers.

-Second, people tell us that this syntax is not very intuitive.
-You have to read the Ember documentation at least once to understand what is happening in this example.

 It's also not clear what syntax goes inside the dependent key string.
 In this simple example it's a property name, but nested dependencies become a property path, like `'person.firstName'`.
 (Good luck writing a computed property that